bao-project/bao-docs/source/development/misra.rst

 ----------

-All new :ref:`code submissions via a GitHub pull-requests <contributing>`, will be subject to the automatic checking of MISRA compliance by the :ref:`CI pipeline <ci>`.
-Ideally, the pull-request should not introduce any new MISRA violations.
-Developers should always strive to follow the MISRA coding guidelines.
-However, they may conclude that a violation is unavoidable and justifiable according to at least one of the :ref:`deviation reasons
-<deviation_reasons>`.
-If so, developers must document and request the
-introduction of the violation in the code base, which will be subject to the approval of a code reviewer.
+All new :ref:`code submissions via a GitHub pull-requests <contributing>`, will be subject to the automatic checking of :term:`MISRA` compliance by the :ref:`CI pipeline <ci>`.
+Ideally, the pull-request should not introduce any new :term:`MISRA` violations.
+Developers should always strive to follow the :term:`MISRA` coding guidelines.
+However, they may conclude that a violation is unavoidable and justifiable according to at least one of the :ref:`deviation reasons <deviation_reasons>`.
+If so, developers must document and request the introduction of the violation in the code base, which will be subject to the approval of a code reviewer.
 These approved violations are called deviations.
-To introduce a deviation, a developer must follow the :ref:`deviation procedure
-<deviation_procedure>` which include providing a :ref:`deviation record
-<deviation_records>`, :ref:`annotate<deviation_annotations>` all violations,
-and being explicitly approved by :ref:`MISRA managers<misra_manager>`.
+To introduce a deviation, a :term:`developer` must follow the :ref:`deviation procedure <deviation_procedure>` which include providing a :ref:`deviation record <deviation_records>`, :ref:`annotate<deviation_annotations>` all violations, and being explicitly approved by :ref:`MISRA managers<misra_manager>`.

 .. _deviation_reasons:

 Deviation Reasons
 *****************

-A deviation must not be just a convenience for the developer.
+A deviation must not be just a convenience for the :term:`developer`.
 Reasonable coding alternatives that would avoid the deviation should always be considered.
-If none is found, the developer may come to the conclusion that introducing a violation is justifiable mainly due to the following reasons:
+If none is found, the :term:`developer` may come to the conclusion that introducing a violation is justifiable mainly due to the following
+reasons:

 * **Code quality**.
 Not introducing the violation would impact code quality metrics such as the ones defined by Section 4.5 of ISO/IEC 25010.
 For